LeetLLM

 Mastery check

-• Explain why a RAG answer must be treated as an evidence-backed operation, not merely generated prose.
+• Explain why a RAG answer must be treated as an evidence-backed operation instead of generated text alone.

 • Define a versioned chunk record with stable citation identity, effective dates, region, and ACL metadata.